WHO WE ARE:

 4. to rehabilitate injured animals and integrate them with other animals with similar conditions in separated rooms

 5. to attract potential adopters within and outside Syria providing a better life for the animals

 We will measure the success of this project through the reduction in the number of stray animals in Damascus as a start.
-We aim to raise awareness in the city about how to treat animals properly and with a humanitarian approach, and to reduce the amount of killings in the city.
+We aim to raise awareness in the city about how to treat animals properly and with a humanitarian approach and to reduce the number of killings in the city.

 We are currently producing some handmade products for animals as well as dog treats.
 All the proceeds support the shelter and we are working to develop the project so the products become more widespread which would ensure the continuity of the project.